 Do everything you can to keep them on.

 When you feel you deserve to be punished, it’s hard to think of anything other than punishing you.

 But remember, by holding onto guilt and punishment, you’re putting your mind and body at risk, which will affect you for the rest of your life.

 Robert Downey Jr. got it right:

 I think you end up doing the stuff you were supposed to do at the time you were supposed to do it.

-We were supposed to be a fool at that particular moment in our lives so we could beat ourselves up for a bit, get up, learn from it, grow and become a better person.
+We were supposed to be fools at that particular moment in our lives so we could beat ourselves up for a bit, get up, learn from it, grow, and become a better person.

 Where will your mistakes take you in the next couple of years?

 Will you be illuminating brighter than ever thanks to all the mistakes you’ve made?